AY2425S2-CS2103T-T11-1/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

+   2. Open a terminal and `cd` into the folder you put the jar file.
-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   3. Use the command `java -jar "nusmates.jar"` to run the application.<br>Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

 1. Saving window preferences